what is falling action in a story?

 Falling action should also include events that lead up to the final scene and resolution.
 For example, if two characters fight and one character wins, the falling action might show the loser trying to escape or the winner dealing with their injuries.

-In a typical plot diagram illustrating a three-act structure, falling action is often shorter than the other parts of a story, such as the exposition and rising action.
+In a typical plot diagram illustrating a three-act structure, the falling action is often shorter than the other parts of a story, such as the exposition and rising action.
 This is because there is typically less suspense and excitement after the climax (which should be the story’s most exciting and tense part).

 Falling action in a story is the part of the plot that comes after the story’s climax.
 This is when the tension and conflict start to resolve, and the story starts to wind down to its conclusion.

 Falling action can sometimes be confusing because it can include a series of smaller events that lead up to the resolution.
-However, these events should all be connected and help to move the story forward.
+However, these events should all be connected and help to move the whole story forward.

 In general, the function of a story’s falling action should be to provide closure for the story and tie up any loose ends.